top of page

 On Day 3, during one of my many thought spirals in morning meditation, I thought that if I could squeeze Joe's hand, then I could pass him a note.
 Genius!

 I just needed to know how he was feeling.
 If he wanted to ditch it, great, me too!
 If he wanted to stay, that’s OK too.
-I would have to accept I am not going anywhere and hopefully, that would give me closure and the determination to finish the course, we were in this together after all.
+I would have to accept I was not going anywhere and hopefully, that would give me closure and the determination to finish the course, we were in this together after all.

-So after returning to my room I resolve to write this note.
+So after returning to my room, I resolve to write this note.
 All writing materials are banned, no pens.
 I then see my little yellow timetable, great, I have paper.
 After scouring my room I realise I have a nail file and AHA!
 I can carve a letter.
 I did it, it took a good 30 minutes.
 Please see below.
 It read:

 I HATE THIS - WON’T LEAVE WITHOUT YOU.